Best Facial Cleanser for Men: The Ultimate Guide

 3. Lather (If Applicable): Rub the cleanser between your hands to create a light lather, especially for foaming cleansers.

 4. Gentle Massage: Apply the cleanser to your face using your fingertips, massaging in gentle, circular motions for about 30-60 seconds.
-Pay attention to areas prone to oil and congestion, like your nose and forehead.
-Don’t forget your neck!
+Pay attention to areas prone to oil and congestion, like your nose and forehead. your neck!

 5. Rinse Thoroughly: Rinse your face thoroughly with lukewarm water, ensuring no cleanser residue is left behind.
 Residue can irritate and clog pores.